jejacks0n/mercury/README.md

     rake mercury_engine:install:migrations
     rake db:migrate

-You can also get the configuration file by running the generator.
+You can also get the configuration file, css, and routes by running the generator.

     rails generate mercury:install